City Guide for: St. Louis, United States

 Airport

 St. Louis Lambert International Airport (STL) is located approximately 14 miles northwest of downtown St. Louis.
-Transportation options from the airport include MetroLink light rail, which provides direct service to downtown, as well as taxis, ride-sharing services, and rental cars.
+Transportation options from the airport include the MetroLink light rail, which provides direct service to downtown and other parts of the city.
+Taxis, ride-sharing services (Uber and Lyft), and rental cars are also readily available at the airport.

 Attractions